State Advocacy Efforts

 States That Considered Sports Betting in 2023

-State legislatures have wrapped up their 2023 legislative sessions.
-Three states, Vermont, North Carolina and Kentucky, legalized sports betting in 2023.
+Three states, Vermont, North Carolina, and Kentucky, legalized sports betting in 2023.
 A handful of other states tried to legalize sports betting, but legislation did not move forward.

 Legalized Sports Betting in 2023